 Over the last few years, I have listened to hundreds of stories just like Nick’s.

-Stories of bullying, teasing, and victimisation: people being spat at in the street; told they take up too much room on the train; are bad parents (for no other reason than their body size); and used as cautionary tale to warn children about the consequences of eating too many sweets.
+Stories of bullying, teasing, and victimization: people being spat at in the street; told they take up too much room on the train; are bad parents (for no other reason than their body size); and used as a cautionary tale to warn children about the consequences of eating too many sweets.